 Mr. Bellaire wanted many visitors to enjoy this natural spring so he worked to improve the park including the road leading to it and clearing the spring of fallen trees and debris.

 "The Legend of Kitch-iti-kipi" is a book written by Carole Lynn Hare that discusses, "What is the real Native American Legend" surrounding the mysterious Kitch-iti-kipi.
 Give it a read!

 Kitch iti kipi is a Spectacular Place to Visit in Michigan's Upper Peninsula!

 Isn't it fascinating to watch the spring bubbling up from below the fish?
 For me, it is just so mesmerizing!!

-We arrived at Big Spring or Kitch iti kipi around 7:00 pm the night we arrived.
-We definitely were awarded with better photos than the following late morning when the sun was higher.
+We arrived at Big Spring or Kitch iti kipi around 7:00 pm in the summer.
+We loved the beautiful blue sky in our photos!
+We were awarded with better photos than the following late morning when the sun was higher.

 Kitch-iti-kipi is a breathtaking natural springs that is unlike any experience we have ever had.

 You will need a state park pass and there is no charge to take the raft across the spring.

 Frequently Asked Questions

 - What is the address?
 Sawmill Rd, Manistique, MI 49854